-Mental Toughness – 10 Rules to Follow Whenever You Feel Lost and in Need of Direction
+Mental Toughness – 10 Rules for When You Feel Lost

 There comes a time in every person’s life when frustration starts to dominate every aspect of your reality.
 You start questioning yourself, your choices, your ideals and even your own existence.
 You start feeling lost, without even the slightest sense of direction and your understanding of what matters and what doesn’t starts fading away along with your dreams and aspirations.

 This was my reality a few years ago and this is the constant reality of many people I know and interact with.
 It derives from a deep feeling of uncertainty that characterizes our times and the various choices we force ourselves into.
 It comes from years of trying to decode the secret meaning behind the terms living and existing and it usually manifests itself into a wild combination of insecurity and doubts.